FrozenSand/UrbanTerror4/README.md

 Urban Terror 4
 =====================

-This is the official repository of the game Urban Terror.
+This is the official repository of the Urban Terror game.

 If you want to contribute to the games' **menu files**, head over [here](https://github.com/FrozenSand/UrbanTerror4/tree/master/menu).